 This vanilla cashew pudding recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this vanilla cashew pudding today!

 Vanilla Cashew Pudding

 - ½ cup of organic full-fat coconut milk (in can)